davified/refactoring-exercise/lesson-plan.md

 - Some basic experience with Python and Jupyter notebook
 - Some basic experience with scikit-learn / pandas

+Pre-workshop setup:
+- Load link to google doc (snippets will be shared here)
+- GitHub account
+- Fork and clone repo
+- CircleCI account
+- windows users:
+    - Download git bash
+- setup: follow instructions in README

+Demo:
+- how to write a unit test
+- how to write a unit test with dataframes
+- how to refactor 1 thing (use add_derived_title as demo)

+Note:
+- Commit your code after each exercise

 ### outline
 - Temperature check